 What makes men and women tick?
 As we know, it’s not always the same thing.
-Advertisers have long been aware of this fact, and over the years, gender marketing has become a central aspect of the image of many businesses.
-But how should we understand the term, ‘gender marketing’ and how does it work in practice?
-In this guide, we demonstrate how entrepreneurs and advertisers can benefit from using...
+Advertisers have long been aware of the fact that gender marketing has become a central aspect of the image of many businesses but how does it work in practice?
+In this guide, we demonstrate how entrepreneurs and advertisers can benefit from using gender-based marketing in your promotion strategy.

 You buy a used car from a dealer in the city center, bread from the bakery, kitchen gadgets from a shopping channel when you phone in to place an order – companies used to concentrate on a single distribution channel when selling their goods or offering their services, an approach that today is called “single channel.”
 The supplier, not the customer, decides where, when, and how products and services can be purchased.
 Then came the digital revolution: existing channels changed and new ones were invented – first e-commerce, then mobile shopping.